Eliastik/page-shadow/src/README_EN.txt

 ## English :

 An extension by Eliastik (eliastiksofts.com) - Contact : http://www.eliastiksofts.com/contact/
-* Latest version: 2.1 (04/09/2017)
+* Latest version: 2.1 REV1 (09/09/2017)
 * Official website: http://eliastiksofts.com/page-shadow
 * Github repository: https://github.com/Eliastik/page-shadow

 This is the source code for the extension Page Shadow, compatible with Chrome/Chromium, Firefox, Opera and Microsoft Edge.
-This extension uses the WebExtensions technology via the Chrome API (more infos : https://developer.mozilla.org/fr/Add-ons/WebExtensions )
+This extension uses the WebExtensions technology via the Chrome API (more infos : https://developer.mozilla.org/fr/Add-ons/WebExtensions ).

-Page Shadow is an extension with a series of tools to improve the reading of web pages in badly lit room/other.
-It allows you to increase page contrast, decrease page brightness, invert image colors, or activate night mode (applies an orange filter on the page to reduce the blue light emitted by the screen).
+Page Shadow is an extension designed to render a web page more readable in a dark environment.
+It allows you to increase page contrast, decrease page brightness, invert images colors, or activate a night mode (apply an orange filter on the page to reduce the blue light emitted by the screen).

 ### Installation:
 Page Shadow is avalaible to download and install at the following addresses: